 Project 1) Mechanism Regulating Trans-Intestinal Cholesterol Excretion (TICE).
 The process of reverse cholesterol transport (RCT) has long been thought require intact biliary secretion.
 However, our work has revealed a novel RCT pathway that is independent of biliary secretion.
 We are currently probing mechanisms driving this novel pathway, and testing novel therapeutics targeting this pathway for protection against atherosclerosis.

-Project 2) Alpha Beta Hydrolase Domain (ABHD) Proteins in Metabolic Disease.
-We are functionally annotating a family of proteins known as alpha/beta hydrolase domain (ABHD) containing proteins.
+Project 3) Alpha Beta Hydrolase Domain (ABHD) Proteins in Metabolic Disease.
+We are functionally annotatinga family of proteins known as alpha/beta hydrolase domain (ABHD) containing proteins.
 These proteins are highly conserved lipid metabolizing enzymes, and mutations in several of these proteins have been implicated in inherited inborn errors in lipid metabolism.
-These studies are uncovering novel roles for ABHD enzymes in the development of obesity, hepatic steatosis, and type II diabetes.
+These studies are uncovering novel roles for ABHD enzymes in the development of obesity, hepatic steatosis, type II diabetes, and cancer.

 A long-term goal of my laboratory is to understand the fundamental pathways that dictate how our bodies make, store, and degrade fats or lipids.
 Most chronic diseases that we are faced with today like coronary heart disease, obesity, diabetes, cancer, and even infectious disease are driven by underlying alterations in lipid metabolism.
 We are making exciting new discoveries that we aim to translate into new therapeutic regimens for metabolic disease.